vsanthanam/ScoreFive-2/README.md

 $ ./sftool gen mocks
 ```

-2. Run the tests with `xcodebuild` via with `sftool`
+2. Run the tests with `tuist test` via with `sftool`

 ```
 $ cd path/to/repo
 $ ./sftool test
 ```
-You can also open `ScoreFive.xcworkspae` and run the unit tests from within Xcode.
+You can also open the workspace with `./sftool develop` and run the unit tests from within Xcode.

 ### Running SwiftFormat